niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 ## Class `niji.Template`

-The class `niji.Template` is the lua API for niji's builting [templating system](./templating-reference.md).
+The class `niji.Template` is the lua API for niji's builtin [templating system](./templating-reference.md).
 It can be used to load, parse and render templates.

 ### Static `niji.Template:parse(template)`